 Mature Love is What A Marriage Needs

-Instead of the traditional vows, which are, “till death do us part,” these days more and more weddings start a marriage with the phrase, “as long as we both shall love.”
-One of the problems with this is that many people believe that. . .
+Instead of the traditional vows, which are, “till death do us part,” more and more weddings start with the phrase, “as long as we both shall love.”

 Romantic feelings are nice, of course, when they are there.
 But romantic feelings come and go like a feather in the wind.

-In marriage, this kind of commitment means a number of things.
-For starters, this kind of commitment means:
+In marriage, this kind of mature love means a number of things.
+For starters, this kind of love means: